4.95 from 17 votes

 Almond Raspberry Cake

-Layers of almond cake, brushed with almond simple syrup, to keep it nice and super moist, just perfect.
+This Almond Raspberry Cake is my birthday cake every year.
+And every time I’m celebrating a milestone, this is also the cake I make.
+Let me paint the picture for you: layers of almond cake, brushed with almond simple syrup, to keep it nice and super moist, just perfect.
 Filled with raspberry jam and frosted with Almond Cream Cheese Frosting, this cake is very elegant and rich in almond flavor.

-How to make the Almond Cake Batter
+How to make the cake layers

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.